-Make Old Hilliard your next destination.
+Make Downtown Hilliard your next destination.

-Old Hilliard bustles with year-round cultural activity.
+Downtown Hilliard bustles with year-round cultural activity.

 The Art Deco styling of the Makoy Center is the backdrop to a roster of fairs, performances and private events – many couples have said “I do” at the Makoy!
 Thanks to the Hilliard Arts Council and the Hilliard Civic and Cultural Arts Center, the city enjoys a wealth of cultural activities such as theater and dance performances, arts-related camps and education, and the Old Hilliardfest.
 From June through August, the Center hosts a popular Summer Concert Series; weekly performances of blues, funk, rock, gospel and jazz draw crowds around Hilliard’s Station Park, the Norwich Street Gazebo and other outdoor venues.

 Central Ohio also has a long history of daring and creative comics and cartoon artists, and the award-winning Packrat Comics, a local staple since 1993, keeps the love of colorful storytelling alive for future generations.
 They’ll help you find old favorites from Marvel, DC, manga and more, along with shirts, bags, toys and other gifts.